serenity-is/docs/framework/data-access/criteria.md

 new Criteria("Field2 < 4")
 ````

-> Please notice that we are not using shortcircuit && operator here.
+It is also possible to use the short-circuit `&&` operator here.

-This creates a new criteria object (BinaryCriteria) with operator (AND) and reference to these two criterias.
-It doesn't modify original criteria objects.
+This creates a new criteria object (BinaryCriteria) with the operator (`AND`) and a reference to these two criteria.
+It doesn't modify the original criteria objects.

 > BinaryCriteria is similar to BinaryExpression in expression trees

-It's SQL output would be:
+Its SQL output would be:

 ```sql
 Field1 > 5 AND Field2 < 4